arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 print('Value: ', data) # prints "Value: <value of data variable>"
 ```

-There are many different approaches on how to print things to the terminal.
+As you can see, there are many different approaches on how to print things to the terminal.

 ***The `print()` function is one of the most commonly used functions.
 When programming your board, this function allows you to see what happens on the board in real time.***